lishengwen9971/RRL/README.md

 python demo.py --dataset officehome --source Art Product Real --target Clipart --phase train --gpu 0 --net resnet --steps 200000 --start_update_step 2000 --update_interval 2000 --message "Riemannian Representation Learning" --patience 45 --lr 0.01 --lr_mult 0.1 0.1 1 1
 ```

+The experiments are implemented by using Pytorch, and run on a PC equipped with a NVIDIA RTX 3090 24G RAM GPU and 3.20GHz CPU.

 For more details of this multi-source domain adaptation approach,  please refer to the following PR work: